top of page

 I am currently writing about African immigrants registered nurses in the United States, growing up African in Chicago, and blackness in Korean dramas.

 I give talks and workshops about race, marriage, life as a Black academic, and anti-blackness in Korean media.
+I also have a podcast, "Dr. Chis Salon," in which I sociologize anything and everything.

 Publications